toastedqu/toastedqu.github.io/content/en/docs/ml/supervised.md

 During training, we estimate the params which maximize the combination of prior distribution $\times$ likelihood distribution.

-During inference, we directly use those params to either generate samples or compute label for the given sample.
+During Prediction, we directly use those params to either generate samples or compute label for the given sample.

 The following models are already abandoned in practice because of neural nets, but the ideas behind them are still important for forming a deep understanding of ML.